-Operations and passenger experience at Royal Schiphol Group airports depend upon third parties, whose performance the Royal Schiphol Group does not control
+Operations and passenger experience at Royal Schiphol Group airports depend upon third parties, whose performance the Royal Schiphol Group does not control members are not responsible for, and can only exercise limited control over, the services provided by these parties.

 The operation of the Royal Schiphol Group airports is largely dependent on the services of third parties, such as air traffic control authorities, airlines, ground handling companies and transport providers, and on public bodies such as customs and immigration authorities and airport police.
-Neither Royal Schiphol Group nor its group members are responsible for, and can only exercise limited control over, the services provided by these parties, either because these parties are retained and contracted by the airlines or other institutions, or because they are representatives of local or governmental authorities acting pursuant to applicable laws and regulations.
+Royal Schiphol Group

-Any disruption in the operations, default in the performance, including a failure to provide adequate resources such as personnel by these parties, or adverse consequences resulting from their activities may affect passenger experience, have a material adverse effect on the accessibility and operation of the Royal Schiphol Group airports and on Royal Schiphol Group's business, results of operations, prospects and financial condition (see the risk factor "Deteriorating labour relations, absenteeism and staff shortages may adversely affect Royal Schiphol Group's businesses, results of operations, prospects and financial condition").
+Any disruption in the operations, or default in the performance, of these parties or adverse consequence resulting from their activities may affect passenger experience, have a material adverse effect on the accessibility and operation of the Royal Schiphol Group airports and on Royal Schiphol Group's business, results of operations, prospects and financial condition.

-The Royal Schiphol Group airports rely on a sophisticated network of domestic and international multimodal connections for their strong competitive position: passengers choose an airport based, in part, on its transport connections and ease of access, while businesses also factor in accessibility when selecting a location for their operations.
+For instance, Dutch airports rely on a sophisticated network of domestic and international multimodal connections for their strong competitive position: passengers choose an airport based, in part, on its transport connections and ease of access, while businesses also factor in accessibility when selecting a location for their operations.
 Prior to the COVID-19 pandemic, the accessibility of Amsterdam Airport Schiphol, in particular, was under growing pressure as rising visitor numbers led to the increased use of the airport's roads, railway station and parking facilities.
 Security measures put additional strain on landside infrastructure, while construction work for the new pier has required Schiphol to reroute the roads in the Amsterdam Airport Schiphol-Centre area.
-Royal Schiphol Group agreed with its partners to expand landside traffic capacity.
+Royal Schiphol Group has reached an agreement with its partners to expand landside traffic capacity.
 However, increasing passenger volumes travelling to Amsterdam Airport Schiphol could result in the current expansion plans being insufficient to support future passenger growth.
 Further expansions which are not under the control of Royal Schiphol Group (such as extension of Amsterdam's North-South Metro line to Schiphol) could be needed.
 Failure to realise necessary further expansions could have a material adverse effect on the accessibility and operation of the Royal Schiphol Group airports and on Royal Schiphol Group's business, results of operations, prospects and financial condition in the long term.